itaybel/PwnableWalkthrough/Grotesque.md

 this way we can go thorugh each group (we'll call it the i'th group) and if the weight isn't divisible by 10 we know that the i'th bit is on , so we add 2*i to the number.
 At the end, we send this number.
+(In order to run it faster I ran my exploit inside the pwnable server)

 Exploit:
 ```py
 from pwn import *